Sandite

-Sandite is a substance used on railways in the UK, Ireland, US, the Netherlands and Belgium to combat leaves on the line, which can cause train wheels to slip and become damaged with flat spots.
+Sandite is a substance used on railways in the UK, Ireland, US, the Netherlands and Belgium to combat leaves on the line, which can cause train wheels to slide and become damaged with flat spots.
 Sandite consists of a mixture of sand, antifreeze and steel shot.

 Leaf build up on the railhead can also cause signalling issues and 'disappearing trains' on the rail control systems (because of the electrically insulating effect of the leaves, which can prevent operation of track circuits).

 British Rail conducted research, in 1976, to determine the suitability of Sandite for use as an adhesion improver.

 Application

 Sandite is usually applied by a special train which first clears fallen leaves from the rails using high-pressure water, then sprays the sandite onto the rail surface.
 To assist the staff on the Sandite train in locating the sites concerned, in England and Wales black on yellow lineside markers were installed: